Open Travel Guide

-Understand the rich culture, traditions, and etiquette of Sao Tome And Principe.
+Understand the customs, etiquette, and traditions that shape daily life in Sao Tome And Principe.

 São Tomé and Príncipe, a hidden paradise in the Gulf of Guinea, offers pristine beaches, lush rainforests, and rich Portuguese colonial heritage.
 This tiny island nation is perfect for eco-tourism, whale watching, and experiencing authentic African-Portuguese culture in one of the world's least visited destinations.